Meet the Team at IS-Instruments

 Senior Scientist

-Will joined IS-Instruments in 2016 in the role of Senior Scientist.
-His responsibilities include Raman spectrometer and optical probe research and development, system assembly and testing.
-He has been heavily involved in multiple large-scale and significant projects.
-These include stand-off Raman applications for Nuclear Decommissioning, Raman-based process monitoring in the biotechnology and pharmaceutical sectors.
+Since joining IS-Instruments in 2016 as a Senior Scientist, Will has led the development of Raman spectrometers, optical probes, and spectroscopy systems for industrial, pharmaceutical, and nuclear applications.
+His responsibilities include research and development of Raman spectrometers and optical probe systems, as well as system assembly and testing.
+He is heavily involved in multiple large-scale and significant projects.
+These include stand-off Raman applications for Nuclear Decommissioning and Raman-based process monitoring in the biotechnology and pharmaceutical sectors.
 He has also worked to develop a gas-phase Raman instrument using innovative hollow-core fibre guides.
-Throughout his role, Will uses technology innovation to take ideas from concept, through the technology readiness levels, to product.
+Throughout his role, Will uses technological innovation to take ideas from concept through the technology readiness levels to final product.

 Jessica Gabb MCHEM

-Jessica Gabb joined IS-Instruments in April 2021 as Business Development Manager and Project Manager.
-Her responsibilities include the promotional growth of the company, raising the profile of ISI at events, and supporting our engineers throughout their research projects.
+Jessica Gabb joined IS-Instruments in 2021 as Business Manager and Project Manager.
+She supports the company’s growth, manages collaborative R&D projects, and helps raise IS-Instruments’ profile within the spectroscopy, pharmaceutical, and nuclear sectors.
 Additionally, Jessica is our Health & Safety Officer and oversees our ISO 9001 certification.

-Jessica has a background in Chemistry and Nuclear power, receiving her MChem (Hons) degree in Chemistry in 2015 from Cardiff University.
+Jessica has a background in Chemistry and Nuclear power, receiving her MChem (Hons) in Chemistry from Cardiff University in 2015.
 She then entered a graduate scheme in the nuclear power sector, working on the lifetime of the existing fleet.
 Jessica also worked on the chemical designs of nuclear new-build before moving into business development and account management.

 Charles Warren

-Charles joined IS-Instruments in 2018 as a Research Scientist.
-His responsibilities include mathematical modelling, building and designing optical systems and hardware, as well as the development of spectroscopy software and data analysis software.
+Charles joined IS-Instruments in 2018 as a Research Scientist specialising in Raman spectroscopy, software development and optical system design.
+His responsibilities include mathematical modelling, optical system design and hardware development.
+Additionally, he is involved in developing spectroscopic and data-analysis software.
 Charles has enjoyed working on a wide range of projects, from the Nuclear industry to the Biopharmaceutical sector.

 Sarah Marsh-Collings